rxaviers/commitplease/README.md

 npm install commitplease
 ```

-A git version of 1.8.5 or newer is recommended.
-If you use `git commit --verbose`, it is required.

 ## Usage

-Just commit as usual.
-This modules installs a git commit-msg hook, automatically validating all commit messages as you enter them.
-Invalid messages will be rejected, with details on what's wrong and a copy of the input.

 By default, the commit message needs to match the [jQuery Commit Guidlines](http://contribute.jquery.org/commits-and-pull-requests/#commit-guidelines).
 See there for details, and below on how to change the default behaviour.